neon-bindings/rfcs/text/0000-result-ext-trait.md

 > Why is this design the best in the space of possible designs?

-I believe this is the most elegant way to 'translate' Rust errors to JavaScript errors as it requires the least amount of repetitive code.
+I believe this is the most elegant way to 'translate' Rust errors to JavaScript errors as it requires the least amount of boilerplate or repetitive code from Neon users.

-As I understand, it is not possible to automatically convert these errors because the context object is needed to create a JavaScript error, although this would be ideal if possible.

 > What other designs have been considered and what is the rationale for not choosing them?

-As of yet I have not considered any alternatives as various other ways of converting errors are already possible - suggestions welcome!
+As I understand, it would not be possible to automatically convert `Result` types using a `From` implementation, because the context object is needed to throw a JavaScript error.
+If this were possible then it would be the most elegant solution by not requiring any additional method calls.

+I am not aware of any other alternative solutions to this problem which are not already possible, e.g. using `or_else` as shown in [Guide-level explanation](#guide-level-explanation).
+Suggestions welcome!

 > What is the impact of not doing this?

-Developers can continue to use `or_else` or other techniques to handle `Result` values that aren't compatible with `NeonResult`, however these do not seem as elegant.
+Users can call `or_else` to handle `Result` values and convert errors to JavaScript exceptions, or implement the proposed trait and implementation themselves.
+In doing this, there is more boilerplate and repetitive code in Neon projects which need to handle `Result` values from third party functions.

 # Unresolved questions

 [unresolved]: #unresolved-questions

-- Are there any 'more elegant' ways to convert errors that I haven't considered?
+- Are there any simpler alternative ways to convert errors that I haven't considered?
-- Should this trait also be implemented for other `Result` types, e.g. where `E` doesn't implement `Display`?
+- Should this trait also be implemented for all `Result` types where `E` doesn't implement `Display`?
 - Should similar methods be written to throw other types of JavaScript errors, e.g. `TypeError`?
   - Should there be an extra parameter to specify the JS error type?